cn0047/stash/ed/db/README.md

 Optimize wide.
 Make writes as parallel as you can.

+If table size >100Gb - it should be partitioned.
+If table size >1Tb - it should be sharded.

 Replication needed for high availability (in case node die - you'll have all data).

 When write to two tables (create relation records) wrap it by transaction.